All Episodes

 They are reportedly upset that the university wants them to keep up with their academics amid their protesting.

-From our buddies at campus reform, student activists at Brown University are complaining of emotional stress and poor grades after months of protesting, and they blame the scruble for insisting that they complete their coursework.
+From our buddies at campus reform, student activists at Brown University are complaining of emotional stress and poor grades after months of protesting, and they blame the screw for insisting that they complete their coursework.

-My grades dropped dramatically, like my my health completely changed.
+Like my health completely changed.

 I lost weight.